NBA “3-2-1 Lottery”

 Notably, the expected draft position for Bottom Three teams is 6.8, compared to 7.7 for teams seeded 4–10, indicating a slight advantage instead of a penalty.

 The analysis demonstrates that the impact of the proposed “3–2–1 lottery” depends critically on the implementation of the Top-12 guarantee.
-When considering potential tanking boundary near the Bottom Three of the standings, the same nominal rule can produce either a strongly punitive or nearly neutral outcome for the teams landing in the Bottom Three.
+When considering potential tanking boundary near the Bottom Three of the standings, the same allocation of lottery balls can produce either a strongly punitive, nearly neutral, or heavily favorable outcome for the teams landing in the Bottom Three.

 In particular:

-• The Hard Boundary method introduces a significant downward bias and punishes teams for falling into the Bottom Three.
+• Both the Hard Boundary method and the Accept/Correct approach introduce a significant downward bias and punish teams for falling into the Bottom Three.

 • The Accept/Reject approach largely offsets the reduced number of lottery balls.